Pechengsky District: Russian settlement

-The area was long inhabited by the indigenous Sami people.
-The border between Norway and Russia was not defined in terms of land, instead the Treaty of Novgorod (1326) specified which indigenous, nomadic families had to pay their taxes to which government.
+The area was long inhabited by the indigenous Sami people, and the border between Norway and Russia was not defined in terms of land.
+Instead, the Treaty of Novgorod (1326) specified which indigenous nomadic families had to pay their taxes to which government.
 In 1533, the settlement of the Pechenga Monastery was defined as part of Russia.

 The settlement of Pechenga was founded as the Pechenga Monastery in 1533 at the influx of the Pechenga River into the Barents Sea, 135 km west of modern Murmansk, by St. Tryphon, a monk from Novgorod.
-Inspired by the model of the Solovetsky Monastery, Tryphon wished to convert the local Skolt Sami population to Christianity and to demonstrate how faith could flourish in the most inhospitable lands.
+Inspired by the model of the Solovetsky Monastery, Tryphon wished to convert the local Skolt Sami population to Christianity and demonstrate how faith could flourish in the most inhospitable lands.

 The area was resettled by the Pomors and other Russians.
 The present border between Norway and Russia was settled in 1826, and the development of the area considerably accelerated in the late 19th century, when the monastery was re-established there.
 The harbor of Liinakhamari in Petsamo was important for the Russian economy during World War I as the Baltic Sea was blocked by the Germans.